-Lateral Offset LossAn optical power loss caused by transverse or lateral deviation from optimum alignment of source to optical fiber, fiber-to-fiber, or fiber-to-detector.
+Lateral Offset LossAn optical power loss is caused by transverse or lateral deviation from the optimum alignment of the source to optical fiber, fiber-to-fiber, or fiber-to-detector.

 Launch AngleThe angle between an incoming light ray and the optical axis of an optical fiber or bundle.

 Leaky RayIn an optical waveguide, a ray for which geometric optics would predict total internal reflection at the core boundary, but suffer less by virtue of the curved boundary.

 Light1) In a strict sense the visible spectrum, nominally covering the wavelength of 400 nm to 750 nm.